 Business Owners’ Policy

 A business owners' policy (BOP) is a bundle of common insurance coverages that are usually offered to small businesses at a discounted rate.
-A BOP generally includes general liability insurance, commercial property insurance, and business interruption insurance.
+A business owners policy generally includes general liability insurance, commercial property insurance, and business interruption insurance.
 It can be a great way to lower insurance costs while still getting comprehensive business insurance.

 Business Interruption Insurance